Susan Devoy: Post-playing career

-New Zealand Race Relations Commissioner
+New Zealand race relations commissioner

-In March 2013, Devoy was chosen as the successor to Joris de Bres for the position of Race Relations Commissioner.
+In March 2013, Devoy was chosen as the successor to Joris de Bres for the position of race relations commissioner.
 She was selected by Justice Minister Judith Collins, who was later forced to defend the appointment, which was surrounded by some controversy, including concern over prior remarks by Devoy including in her role as a Bay of Plenty Times columnist.
 In particular, references were made to her criticism of Waitangi Day as a national holiday, and those who wear burqas in New Zealand.
 The Mana Party called for her sacking, and the Green Party said her views on Waitangi Day were "embarrassing".

 Devoy officially began her five-year job on 1 April 2013.
 During her first few weeks in office, Devoy was criticised for refusing to comment on a number of race-related controversies, including a tirade against Chinese immigrants by New Zealand First leader Winston Peters.

 Through the remainder of her tenure, Devoy publicly challenged some politicians on their race relations positions.
 She said that politicians are role models and "it’s my job to call them out".
 She said NZ First leader Winston Peters' retelling of Arthur Calwell's comment that "two Wongs don't make a White" was "outdated rhetoric" with "no place in New Zealand's future".
 When ACT leader Jamie Whyte equated Māori with pre-revolutionary French aristocrats, Devoy said it was "grotesque and inflammatory" to equate Māori, whose socio-economic status lags behind other New Zealanders, with aristocrats murdered because of their privilege.
 In 2015, some Chinese people in New Zealand were "dismayed" when Labour MP Phil Twyford released data equating "Chinese sounding" surnames with foreigners while Devoy opined that it was "deeply offensive" for Chinese children to hear MPs insinuating their Chinese sounding surnames meant they were foreigners when their families had, in her opinion, helped and continued to help build New Zealand.
 Devoy also criticised NZ First MP Ron Mark for telling Korean-born National MP Melissa Lee to go back to Korea if she didn't like it in New Zealand.
 Devoy argued that New Zealand citizens born overseas are "not second class citizens" and "have a right to an opinion".
 All politicians stood by their statements with Whyte calling for her resignation.
 Devoy also called on Prime Minister John Key to meet with New Zealand Muslim leaders as tensions in the Middle East continued to rise.